-French Sounds Cut and Paste Mini-book
+French Sounds Cut and Paste Activity Mini-books

 Your students will: